 CPAP is generally the first and most effective treatment option for patients suffering from substantial or severe sleep apnea.

-However, there are a few of other treatment options that may help to lessen your symptoms if you have been diagnosed with mild obstructive sleep apnea.
+However, there are a few other treatment options that may help to lessen your symptoms if you have been diagnosed with mild obstructive sleep apnea.

 Consult with your doctor before making lifestyle changes, only a medical professional can diagnose sleep apnea.